a-mitani/mastering-ethereum/book/format.md

 # Format

+The format's main focus is simplicity and readability.

 GitBook uses a convention on top of markdown files.

 A book is a Git repository containing at least 2 files: README.md and SUMMARY.md.